Temporomandibular Joint (TMJ)

 Recover from Temporomandibular Joint (TMJ) Pain for good.

-TMJ Pain occurs when the muscles, ligaments, capsule, and disc of the joint become inflamed or irritated.
 Physical Therapy can eliminate TMJ pain by normalizing the mechanics of the joint, decreasing inflammation and eliminating trigger points via manual therapy, dry needling, and joint mobilizations and manipulations.

 What is Temporomandibular Dysfunction?